Stenogastrinae: Colonial population dynamics

 The development of a society of hover wasps can be extremely long.
 The egg-laying capacity of one female is quite limited if compared with that of the queen of a colony of other social wasps.

 The first wasps to emerge from the eggs laid by the foundress are females.
 Not all the individuals emerged remain in the maternal colony and many of them leave.
 In theory, a female should remain if she has a good chance to inherit the colony; however, if many others are in line for the same nest and offer a better chance of reproductive success, it may be more convenient to try other reproductive strategies.

 Young females which have emerged in a colony have various behavioural options.
 In fact, the colonies of hover wasps do not present rigid castes, and individuals are conditioned in their choices only by the contingent situation of the social environment in which they find themselves.
 Females are all able to mate, thus are able to lay fertilized (female) eggs and becoming potential new colony foundresses.
 This course depends on the situation which they find on their natal colony.
 They can leave the maternal colony to try to found their own colonies; they can remain on the maternal nest waiting to succeed the dominant female when she fails or try to dethrone her; or they can resign themselves to work as workers to rear a certain number of individuals which are genetically related to themselves.

 Average relatedness coefficient between females found on the same colony have been measured for some species and it is not particularly high.
 In all the species examined, most of the eggs are produced by only one single mated female.
-The advantage to be in a group is that helper females have a life insurance-based advantage over lone wasps because if they die, most of the brood they have partly reared will be brought to maturity by surviving nestmates.
+The advantage to being in a group is that helper females have a life insurance-based advantage over lone wasps because if they die, most of the brood they have partly reared will be brought to maturity by surviving nestmates.
 A strict age-based inheritance queue seems to regulate the access to reproduction in this species: new dominants are the oldest female in their groups in most of the cases.
 In many nests, some brood could not be assigned to existing adult females.
 This indicates the high adult mortality rates result in direct advantages to helpers in the form of colony inheritance, and indirect advantages via life insurance.